ther3zz/llm-communications-gateway/README.md

 ## Prerequisites

 - Docker Desktop / Docker Compose
-- A Telnyx Account (API Key and Phone Number)
+- A Telnyx Account (API Key and Phone Number) - **Note:** Telnyx is the only provider currently tested and confirmed working for Voice/SMS.
 - An LLM Provider (Ollama running locally, Open WebUI, or OpenAI Key)

 ## Fast Start